Vehicle Air Conditioning Condenser Supply

 Condenser fan electrical operation may be controlled by a relay wired to temperature controller thermostats, switches, or climate control module.

-Keep the Aircon Condenser Clean !
+Maintaining cooling efficiency - Keep the Air conditioner Condenser Clean !

 Vehicle Air Conditioning Condenser Leaks